andiradulescu/damaris/README.md

 - **Fault Tolerant**: Automatic job recovery and retries on worker failures
 - **Job Status Tracking**: Tracking of all jobs status

+For detailed information about the system architecture, design decisions, and scalability considerations, please see [ARCHITECTURE.md](ARCHITECTURE.md).

 ## Architecture

 The system consists of three main components: